Information and updates about measles in the MidCentral District Health Board region.

 Measles is highly contagious – and easily preventable.
 It can affect both children and adults.

-Six people have been confirmed with measles in the MidCentral DHB area since the start of the year.
-The most recent person with the disease was confirmed on the 4th of October and is currently in isolation.
+Eight people have been confirmed with measles in the MidCentral DHB area since the start of the year.

 Who is protected against measles?